remoteoss/json-schema-form/CONTRIBUTING.md

 You can re-run this `release:local` as many times as you need.
 Remember to re-install the package each time a new tarball is created.

+3. In alternative you can use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link) or [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/);

+- `cd json-schema-form`
+- Run `npm link`
+- Run `npm build`
+- `cd you-project`
+- Run `npm link @remoteoss/json-schema-form`

+You need to run `npm build` in the `json-schema-form` directory to ensure the latest changes are in your project.

+Run `npm unlink --no-save @remoteoss/json-schema-form` to remove the local symlink;

+With `yarn unlink @remoteoss/json-schema-form` you will need to run `yarn install` to re-install the package that was unlinked;

 #### Public release

 If you need a public release (for example, to run it on your project CI), you can publish a `dev` release.